-- Receive one day per each day they were absent to make up assignments 1. - We encourage all students to take responsibility to turn in missing assignments on their own accord and not 2. wait to be told to do so by their instructor. - Missed tests/quizzes need to be scheduled with each individual teacher upon return to school; there should be a 3. time frame for when they set the appointment for the make-up test/quiz with the teacher - Homework may be requested at any time, but teachers are allowed 24 hours to deliver the work to the office.
-4.
+- Receive one day per each day they were absent to make up assignments.
+1. - We encourage all students to take responsibility to turn in missing assignments on their own accord and not 2. wait to be told to do so by their instructor. - Missed tests/quizzes need to be scheduled with each individual teacher upon return to school; there should be a 3. time frame for when they set the appointment for the make-up test/quiz with the teacher.